Create a Yates account today!

 Keep the new tree well-watered, particularly during its first summer.
 Citrus trees have a shallow root system which can dry out quickly.

-It’s also beneficial to apply a few centimetres of mulch over the soil (or potting mix) surface, which will help the root zone stay moist.
-Keep the mulch a few centimetres away from the trunk to allow good air flow and reduce the chance of collar rot disease.
+It’s beneficial to apply a few centimetres of mulch over the soil (or potting mix) under the tree, which helps the root zone stay moist.
+Keep the mulch a few centimetres away from the trunk, to allow good air flow and reduce the chance of collar rot disease.

-Citrus trees are continually busy throughout the year and during late Spring are setting their delicious fruit for the next harvest.
+Citrus trees are continually busy throughout the year and during late spring they're setting delicious fruit for the next harvest.

-Here are 5 citrus care tips that will help you through November and also throughout the year:
+Here are 5 citrus care tips that will get you through November and the warmer weather to come:

 Citrus trees have a shallow root system and water stress can lead to trees dropping their small fruit, so they’ll need a good deep soaking at least once a week (more often for potted citrus) if there isn’t adequate rainfall to supply their water needs.

-Lucerne hay or pea straw spread 50 mm deep over the root zone can help retain soil moisture and protect the citrus’ vulnerable roots.
+Lucerne hay or pea straw spread 50mm deep over the root zone helps retain soil moisture and protect the citrus’ vulnerable roots.